 This course is designed for those students who intend to concentrate on a career in the business field.

-Prerequisite: Grade of C- in Accounting I.
+Suggested prerequisite: Grade of C- in Accounting I. Open to grades 10-12.
 1604 Personal Finance Financial Planning involves setting goals, developing a plan to achieve them, and putting a plan into action.
 This course will help you begin taking steps toward managing your money wisely.
-The topics covered in this half semester course include: making smart decisions, income and taxes, financial institutions and services, savings, credit, investing and estate planning, insurance, housing, and transportation.
+The topics covered in this half semester course include: making smart decisions, income and taxes, financial institutions and services, savings, credit, investing and estate planning, insurance, housing, and transportation. (.5 credit - meets for one semester) Open to grades 11-12.
 1605 Advanced Personal Finance The goal of this course is to give the students the tools they need to make intelligent financial decisions that will be carried throughout their lives.
 This course will guide you through all the stages you will face financially throughout your lives and will give you the knowledge to become personally responsible for your financial well-being.
 This course will prepare you for the "real world" as you face the next steps of college and or your career that lie ahead.
 This honors level course will be fast paced, covering in depth, all aspects of financial planning from birth to death.
 An emphasis on global market places will also be included.
-The students of today are no longer isolated in the United States market place.
+The students of today are no longer isolated in the United States market place. (.5 credit - meets for one semester) Open to grades 11-12.
 1606 Marketing Students will explore the components of marketing as it relates to businesses and consumers.
 Areas of study include principles of marketing, product development and planning, distribution and pricing, marketing research, and advertising/promotion.
 Throughout the semester students will work on activities and projects to reinforce concepts.